Apple's just-released AirPods Pro 2 fall to new all-time low of $235 in fall Prime Day sale

 Or just go with these even more affordable AirPods 2 and call it a day.
 Currently discounted down to $90, the clearance sale is offering one of the best prices yet with plenty of value bundled in for $39 off.
-These won’t be delivering quite as capable of a listening experience without Spatial Audio, but still arrive with plenty of Apple’s signature tech for far less
+These won’t be delivering quite as capable of a listening experience without Spatial Audio, but still arrive with plenty of Apple’s signature tech for far less.
+These aren’t going to take on the feature set of the AirPods Pro 2 deal above, but for that low price is really hard to beat.

 Then be sure to keep it locked to our fall Prime Day hub for all of the other most notable offers this week.
 We’re breaking down the best of the best across everything from the latest from Apple and Google to other tech, home goods, and much more!